esitarski/RaceDB/Install-Readme.txt

 By patient!
 This may take a few minutes.

-In the RaceDB folder, run the follow command:

-  python manage.py migrate

-The "migrate" command will make changes to your existing database to support the latest functionality.
-Your existing data will be preserved.

 That's it!
 Now, follow Step 8 to launch RaceDB as usual with: